danspeech/danspeech/README.md

 * We've trained the models based on the code from [https://github.com/SeanNaren/deepspeech.pytorch](https://github.com/SeanNaren/deepspeech.pytorch)
 * The audio handling and recognizing flow is based on [https://github.com/Uberi/speech_recognition](https://github.com/Uberi/speech_recognition)
 * Handling of the pretrained models is based on [keras](https://github.com/keras-team/keras)
-* We've trained all models with the aid of DTU using data from
+* We've trained all models with the aid of DTU using data from Sprakbanken ([NST](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-19&lang=en))

 # Project status
 The project is currently under development.
 We will soon give first release and we expect a stable release to ocurr